Unreasonable Team // Board Member

 Unreasonable Chairwoman, Flourish Ventures, passionate about the future of food

 Christiana is an Unreasonable Board Member, Collective Member, and Mentor.
-Christiana has participated in 4 programs, including Unreasonable Impact Americas 2021, and has advised over 43 Unreasonable companies.
+Christiana has participated in 6 programs, including Unreasonable GOALS 2023 (Costa Rica), and has advised over 84 Unreasonable companies.

 Christiana serves as Chairwoman of the board of Unreasonable Group, a company designed to back entrepreneurs positioned to bend history in the right direction through immersive programs for growth-stage entrepreneurs offering solutions to seemingly intractable challenges.
-Christiana is the founder of Flourish*ink, a platform for curating and catalyzing conversations on the future of food and invests in companies driving food system change through Flourish Ventures.
+She's also the host of BBC podcast Unreasonable Impact: Food Solutions.
+Christiana is the founder of Flourish Trust, a philanthropic fund focused on catalyzing healing for people and the planet.
 Her background spans environmental and social entrepreneurship, investment, non-profit and foundation leadership.
 She created the Flourish capsule for the Near Future Summit to showcase innovations shaping the future of food including culinary activations and a multi-media immersion in the future of protein.
 Since 2008 she has been an operating partner at Satori Capital, an investment firm focused on sustainable investing and has served on the board and executive committee of Global Green, USA for a decade.